Help Dogs

 • Disinfect kennels and toys

-• Provide treats, food and clean water as required or instructed
+• Prepare and provide treats, breakfast and clean water as required or instructed

 • Wash up any dirty animal dishes (in Animal Equipment Room)